Aus dem Wörterbuch des Unmenschen

-From the Dictionary of the brute (German title: Aus dem Wörterbuch des Unmenschen) is a work by Dolf Sternberger, Gerhard Storz and W. E. Süskind, first published in book form in 1957 (revised and expanded) by Claassen (de) in Hamburg, and later issued as a paperback in 1962 by dtv in Munich.
+From the Dictionary of an Inhuman (German title: Aus dem Wörterbuch des Unmenschen) is a work by Dolf Sternberger, Gerhard Storz and W. E. Süskind, first published in book form in 1957 (revised and expanded) by Claassen (de) in Hamburg, and later issued as a paperback in 1962 by dtv in Munich.

 The authors’ reflections on the "language of inhumanity" were first published in 1945/46 in the monthly magazine Die Wandlung.
 A column entitled "Aus dem Wörterbuch des Unmenschen" appeared in three annual volumes of the monthly periodical between 1945 and 1948.